codebrew42/42_core_projects/rank_03/philosophers/subject/code_record.md

 - how to display status? with usleep
 - is it necessary to have s_table to store or the pointers?
 - Makefile

+# 241212

+## what I did
+- changed .h (struct) -> adjust other .c files [ing] why? since only one param is allowed in the pthread_create

+## things to remember
+- when you use a new func like "pthread_create", u need to check param in advance, so that you don't need to adjust/change .h or structure!